Creating a BPMN Viewer and Editor: A Visual Guide

 Roll Your Own Modeler

-If you want to add your own features to the bpmn-js library, you can install it using npm.
+If you want to add your features to the bpmn-js library, you can install it using npm.
 This lets you pick and choose which parts of the library you want to use in your project.
 It also gives you more control over what gets included in your final viewer or view modeler application.

 Step 1: install bpmn-js via npm